-Since July 1997, the Board of Directors has authorized the Company to systematically repurchase up to 62.8 million shares of its common stock under the repurchase program in the open market.
-This plan was put into place to reduce the dilution from KLA-Tencor's employee benefit and incentive plans such as the stock option and employee stock purchase plans, and to return excess cash to the Company's shareholders.
+Since July 1997, the Board of Directors has authorized the Company to systematically repurchase in the open market up to 62.8 million shares of its common stock under a repurchase program.
+This program was put into place to reduce the dilution from KLA-Tencor's employee benefit and incentive plans such as the stock option and employee stock purchase plans, and to return excess cash to the Company's shareholders.
 Subject to market conditions, applicable legal requirements and other factors, the repurchases will be made from time to time in the open market in compliance with applicable securities laws, including the Securities Exchange Act of 1934 and the rules promulgated thereunder such as Rule 10b-18.
 In October 2008, the Company suspended its stock repurchase program.
-At September 30, 2009, 9.8 million shares were available for repurchase under the Company's repurchase program.
+At December 31, 2009, 9.8 million shares were available for repurchase under the Company's repurchase program.

-Share repurchases for the three months ended September 30, 2009 and 2008 were as follows:
+Share repurchases for the three and six months ended December 31, 2009 and 2008 were as follows:

-Three months ended

-Sept tember 30,

-(In thousands) 2009 2008

-Number of shares of common stock repurchased 4,960

-Total cost of repurchase \$180,041
+Three m Three months ended Six month onths ended Dece mber 31, Dece ember 31, (In thousands) 2009 2008 2009 2008 Number of shares of common stock repurchased 1,450 6,410 Total cost of repurchases \$ 38,657 - \$ 218,698